HorizonEmuTeam/Horizon-Emu/README.md

 # Horizon-Emu

-Horizon Emu is an application that allows you to run Windows x86_64 applications on your Android device.
+Horizon Emu is an application based on early version of Mobox Edge that allows you to run Windows x86_64 applications on your Android device.

 # Installation